Jerome Taylor

-Jerome Everton Taylor (born 22 June 1984) is a Jamaican cricketer who has played as a fast bowler for the West Indies.
-Taylor eventually picked up 100 wickets for the Windies in both tests and odis.
+Jerome Everton Taylor (born 22 June 1984) is a Jamaican former cricketer who played as a fast bowler for the West Indies.
+Taylor took over 100 wickets for the Windies in both Tests and One Day Internationals (ODI).
 During 2017 he reversed an initial decision to retire from international cricket.
-Taylor has also featured for Jamaica, English sides Somerset, Leicestershire and Sussex, CPL teams St Lucia Zouks and Jamaica Tallawahs and IPL sides Pune Warriors and Mumbai Indians in his cricketing career.
+Taylor has also featured for Jamaica, English sides Somerset, Leicestershire and Sussex, CPL teams St Lucia Zouks and Jamaica Tallawahs and IPL side Pune Warriors in his cricketing career.
+Taylor was a member of the West Indies team that won the 2016 T20 World Cup.
+He is the only bowler to have ever taken a hat-trick in a Champions Trophy match, which he did in the 2006 tournament against Australia, and that was the first hat-trick taken by a West Indian bowler in the ODI format.

 International career

 Early playing days

 As a youngster, Taylor was introduced to cricket by his father who also was a cricketer in his own right.
 Though he took up carpentry and track and field in his teenage years, he remained fond of cricket for the most part.
 As he grew up wanting to become a fast bowler, admiring legends such as Wasim Akram, Curtly Ambrose, Courtney Walsh and Glenn McGrath.
 Taylor made his ODI debut on 11 June 2003, claiming 2 for 39 in the 3rd one day international against Sri Lanka at the Arnos Vale Ground, St Vincent and the Grenadines.
 During his debut season for Jamaica, he was named the most promising fast bowler of the 2003 Carib Beer Cup, picking up 21 wickets at an average of 20.14.
 Soon after he was selected onto the West Indies's 14 man squad for the first test against Sri Lanka.
 Taylor made his debut in the first test played at the Beausejour Stadium in St Lucia.
 He eventually dismissed Marvan Atapattu to pick up his first test wicket, in the 2nd and final test of the series played at Sabina Park, Jamaica.